 The approved budget projected amortization expenses and related revenues of \$61.8 million.
-The revised estimates show \$57.2 million in expenses which is supported by \$56.9 million in revenues.
+The updated forecast shows \$57.2 million in expenses which is supported by \$56.9 million in revenues.
 Expenses and revenues decreased by \$4.6 million and \$4.9 million, respectively.

-13. Minor Tangible Capital Assets
+13. Minor Tangible Capital Assets (unchanged)

 A portion of the annual GSN is budgeted for the acquisition of MTCA such as furniture, equipment and computers.
 If the funds are not required for capital purposes, they are reported as operating revenue and support overall operating costs.
-In total, \$7.1 million previously identified as being set aside for MTCA needs will now be used to support operating costs.
+In total, \$7.2 million previously identified as being set aside for MTCA needs will now be used to support operating costs.

-The revised estimates also reflect the anticipated use of \$6.2 million of the accumulated surplus to support capital investments in new classroom portables and for upgrades to the 440 Albert Street and the Confederation Education Centres.
+The updated forecast also reflects the anticipated use of \$6.2 million of the accumulated surplus to support capital investments in new classroom portables and for upgrades to the 440 Albert Street and the Confederation Education Centres.
 The use of accumulated surplus for these investments is compliant with Ministry requirements, but does not directly affect the amounts reported in the operating analysis.
 Requests to proceed with the projects and the use of accumulated surplus will be submitted for approval according to Board policy.

-14. Extended Day Program
+14. Extended Day Program (updated)